 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in Wisconsin paid $94.5 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Wisconsin paid $98.7 million in state and local taxes in 2010, including $66.9 million in sales taxes, $22.9 million in state income taxes, and $8.9 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are important to Wisconsin’s economy as students.

 - Wisconsin’s 9,987 foreign students contributed $256.4 million to the state’s economy in tuition, fees, and living expenses for the 2011-2012 academic year, according to the NAFSA: Association of International Educators (NAFSA).

 - In Wisconsin, 30.2% of foreign-born persons who were naturalized U.S. citizens in 2011 had a bachelor’s or higher degree, compared to 26.5% of noncitizens.
 At the same time, only 22.5% of naturalized citizens lacked a high-school diploma, compared to 35.8% of noncitizens.